Silence gives introverts space to process their thoughts and soak in their surroundings, among other benefits.

 Then, on the third day, something wonderful happened.
 Our instructors informed us we were going to enter a period of collective silence (!) after our evening discussion.
 We were not to speak until the next afternoon.
 I was, to put it mildly, ecstatic to be given this permission to remain quiet.

-Since leaving “wonderland” and returning to real life, I’ve thought a lot about why silence is so powerful, especially for introverts.
+Since leaving “wonderland” and returning to real life, I’ve thought a lot about why silence is so powerful — for everyone, but especially for introverts.
 Here are four reasons.

 1. Silence gives us space to process our experiences.

 In a world full of continual distraction, it’s becoming increasingly more difficult to tune out all the noise.
-As introverts, we probably try more than most to limit our exposure to external stimulation, but even home alone, we still fall prey to a barrage of notifications to click, messages to answer, newsfeeds to scroll, and TV shows to binge.
+As introverts, we try hard to limit our exposure to external stimulation, but even home alone, we can still fall prey to a barrage of notifications, messages, and demands for our attention.

 That’s why the internet-free retreat resonated with me so deeply.
 Through both stillness and movement, our aim was to tap into that inner source of sensation we can only truly experience when we become quiet.